ansavanix/JMultiGameServer/README.md

 The source code is tested and run using OpenJDK 11.

 # Running the server
-First, compile the Server file to bytecode:

-> javac Server.java

-Then run the resulting bytecode:
+Acquire the most recent Server.jar from the releases and run it:

-> java Server
+> java -jar Server.jar

 # Using the client
-First, compile the client:
-> javac Client.java

-Then run the resulting bytecode and provide the server address and port number in arguments:
+Acquire the most recent Client.jar file from the releases and provide the server address and port number in the arguments when running:

-> java Client [Server Address] [Port Number]
+> java -jar Client.jar [Server Address] [Port Number]